 Who is Dolores Virginia Henry?

-Dolores Virginia Henry was born on August 30, 1932, in Detroit, Michigan, USA.
-She spent her early life in Michigan before moving in with Chester E. and Alma S. Dunn Mapes.
-Later in life, she met and married Harold Lloyd Jenkins, famously known as Conway Twitty.
+Dolores Henry was born on August 30, 1932, in Detroit.
+Few records show her early years, but she later became Conway Twitty’s wife.
 The couple tied the knot on February 27, 1987, and remained together until Twitty’s passing.

 Dolores never had biological children, but she became a stepmother to Twitty’s four children from his previous relationships: Jimmy Twitty, Kathy Twitty, Jony Twitty, and Michael Twitty.
 Her marriage to Twitty was her only known relationship, and it lasted six and a half years.
 She embraced the role of stepmother, developing a bond with Twitty’s children and providing a stable presence in their lives.